 This post may contain affiliate links.
 Please read our disclosure policy.
 As an Amazon Associate, I earn from qualifying purchases.

-Scotland’s classic scotch broth is a soul-warming soup that is hearty enough to be a meal.
-This soup recipe is made with meat, vegetables, fresh herbs, and pearl barley.
-Enjoy this nutritious and healthy Scottish soup with crusty bread and cheese!
+Scotland’s classic scotch broth is a soul-warming soup that’s hearty enough to be a meal.
+Made with meat, vegetables, fresh herbs, and pearl barley, this comforting Scottish soup pairs perfectly with crusty bread and cheese!

 A bowl of Scotch broth with a spoon in the background.